The right wood

 Honduran rosewood: Hard and heavy, like old growth Brazilian.
 Gorgeous grain patterns, and a pinkish brown color.
 Excellent acoustic properties for many instruments.
 It helps make a powerfully projecting guitar.
 In stock

 Ziricote: This is one of my favorites.
-I've been using it a lot in the past couple of years.
-It has the most striking figure of almost any wood, and tonaly it is much like Brazilian rosewood, due to its hard and heavy properties.
+I've been using it a lot in the past few years, and it has become by default back and side wood for non-commissioned guitars.
+Ziricote has the most striking figure of almost any wood, and tonaly it is better than indian rosewood, in my experience.

 Pau Ferro: Also called Santos Rosewood or Bolivian rosewood by some, however it is not a true dalbergia.
 It has a brown color with narrow black lines in it.
 In terms of sound it is indistinguishable from the heavier dalbergia species. in stock

 Maple: An indisputably great sounding wood which imparts a bell like quality to the tone, with a strong fundamental response.
-More and more musicians are discovering the beauty and tone of maple.
+For the violin makers, maple helps reduce standing waves and excessive overtones.
+For the Jazz guitarists, maple is a great wood for helping create a clean, defined tone which is good for complex chord voicings.
+More and more classical guitarists are discovering the beauty and tone of maple.
 When nicely figured it is one of my favorite woods to build with.
 I have fiddle back and quilted varieties in stock.

 Walnut: I have built many guitars with walnut back and sides.
 It's an excellent wood both visually and tonaly.
 I prefer it to maple mainly due to its gorgeous brown hues.
-Walnut wood gives great bell-like trebles.
+Walnut wood gives great bell-like trebles, and generaly speaking sounds a lot like maple, with all the benefits.

 Claro Walnut: This sub-species of walnut grows on the west coast of North America: In stock